hampoelz/Digi4School2Pdf/README.md

 10. Congratulations you did it

 __Why does the browser and Windows display these messages?__
 That happens because these files are not signed - that would cost too much money for a small open source project - For this reason, I strongly recommend installing the App via the Microsoft Store.
-There you will receive automatic updates and the app has been signed by Microsoft, you will not receive any warnings
+There you will receive automatic updates and the app has been signed by Microsoft, you will not get any warnings.

 ## Usage
 1. Open the App